 Not surprisingly, most people have great difficulty accepting that technologically-empowered intelligence is intrinsically short-lived.
 It’s the last thing we want to hear.
 We knew human beings would not last forever, but most of us have imagined the eventual end to be way in the future.
 We think this intelligent, creative, self-aware being ought to be around for the long-term.
 So it can be quite upsetting to realize our collective end may arrive much sooner than expected.

 Obvious parallels exist with our own death.
-We know it is coming, but unless we are diagnosed with some terminal illness or suffer a potentially mortal injury, we tend to push it away to some time in the future not tomorrow or next week.
+We know it is coming, but unless we are diagnosed with some terminal illness or suffer a potentially mortal injury, we tend to push it away to some time in the future—not tomorrow or next week.
 On the other hand, accepting our own mortality is part of being a mature human being.
 Indeed, confronting death directly can produce profound shifts.
-People may reconsider what is really important, value love more than wealth, seek to make amends for past misdeeds, find a renewed purpose in life, and live more for the present moment.
+People may reconsider what is important, value love more than wealth, seek to make amends for past misdeeds, find a renewed purpose in life, and live more for the present moment.

 Here we are facing the end, not just of our personal lives, but also of our species.
 In some ways this is much harder to accept.
 When we look at all that we have created, all the good there is in us, all that we hold dear, and all we might yet become, it seems almost impossible to imagine this not continuing for a long time ahead.

 To make matters worse, what little future there may be does not look as rosy as we might have hoped.
 The increasing strain of exponential growth on various human, social and ecological systems point to things coming to a head this century.
 Or rather, I should say “increasingly coming to a head,” since the consequences of this stress are already apparent in today’s world.
 Hardly welcome news for younger generations today who, even now, view the future with growing despondency.
 Or for parents, as they picture their children and grandchildren growing up in very different worlds than the ones they had hoped they'd have.